-- Per OHA guidelines, when a complete eye exam is done, CPT code 92015 will not be accepted as reimbursable when billed with CPT code(s) 92002, 92004, 92012, 92014. - Add-ons and buy ups for hardware are considered non-covered services, and as such the entire pair of glasses would be considered non-covered. - UHA reimburses the basic rates for standard hardware (lenses and frames). - Hardware may be ordered through a UHA participating Provider who will coordinate services.
+- Add-ons and buy ups for hardware are considered non-covered services, and as such the entire pair of glasses would be considered non-covered. - UHA reimburses the basic rates for standard hardware (lenses and frames). - Hardware may be ordered through a UHA participating Provider who will coordinate services.